 A selfie camera is the camera that goes on the front of the phone and allows you to take self portraits (selfies) without turning the entire device and using the back cameras.
 You use the selfie camera to video call and take photos of yourself.

 Most satisfied customers: Camera quality

 At Canstar Blue, we collect data through customer satisfaction surveys.
 This year, we surveyed almost 1,500 Aussie consumers on the best smartphones available in the country, with Camera Quality as a category.
-This year, OPPO came out on top with five-star ratings across the board in every category, and was the only brand to get five stars for Camera Quality, although Samsung also has this rating.
+This year, Apple came out on top, with a five-star rating for Camera Quality, although Samsung also has this rating.